Skip to main content

 A statewide radon lead-routing network for Iowa homeowners.

-Iowa has ~50 certified radon mitigation specialists.
-Most don't market online.
+Iowa has about 100 certified radon mitigation specialists.
+Most are small operators without strong online presence.
 We connect you with the right NRPP-certified, IDPH-registered specialist for your home — and route your project to a vetted partner in your area within 24 hours.

 Iowa Radon Experts is a lead-routing service.
 All actual radon testing and mitigation work is performed by independent NRPP-certified, IDPH-registered partner contractors under their own licensing and insurance.